NiklasMoller/Situated-Agencies/README.md

 # Situated-Agencies
-Collaboration with Academy of Music and Drama, Gothenburg
+Collaboration with Academy of Music and Drama, Gothenburg.